GREENWICH INDUSTRIAL HISTORY

 9th February, Roger Hodge.
 Cutty Sark Restoration after the Fire.
 Woolwich Antiq. (see above)

-15th February, Alan Jenkins.
-Police Dog Training.
+15th February, Deborah Marchese.
+Training Guide Dogs for the Blind.
 Blackheath Scientific Soc. (see above)

 14th March, Bob Dean.
 Investigation of Engineering Failures.
 Blackheath Scientific Soc. (see above)